Skip to main content

 What is being done to ensure that vaccines are being distributed in a way that supports health equity, reaching rural populations and including people of color and tribal populations?

 CDC is actively working to ensure equity in COVID-19 vaccine distribution.
 CDC is committed to promoting fair access to health.
 Health equity is when everyone has the opportunity to be as healthy as possible.
-CDC has made available health equity considerations for racial and ethnic minority groups and is working with state, territorial, local, and tribal partners and community-serving organizations to ensure all public health actions address health disparities for all populations.
+CDC has made available health equity considerations (no longer available online) for racial and ethnic minority groups and is working with state, territorial, local, and tribal partners and community-serving organizations to ensure all public health actions address health disparities for all populations.

 CDC is using our Social Vulnerability Index (SVI) to inform the COVID-19 vaccination program.
 The index was created to help emergency response planners and public health officials identify communities that would likely need support during an emergency.
 Using U.S. Census data, the index ranks each community in terms of socioeconomic status, household composition, race/ethnicity/language, and housing/transportation.